 As of April 1st 2018, all of our new courses are launching with our new Practice Exams system!

-Side note, we’re releasing 20 new courses and over 50 Challenges & Learning Activities on Linux Academy & Cloud Assessments the month of April 2018 — that’s more than one new piece of content every business day!
+Side note, we’re releasing 20 new courses and over 50 Challenges & Learning Activities on Linux Academy during the month of April 2018 — that’s more than one new piece of content every business day!

 (Clearly, I need to brush up on my AWS account setup skills with those results…)

-All jokes aside, the first thing you’ll notice is that these practice exams now live in our Cloud Assessments Platform, which is a platform that we launched late last year.
+All jokes aside, the first thing you’ll notice is that these practice exams now live!

 Why is that significant?
-Because our Cloud Assessments engine (which is backed by some AI) will get better and better at recommending you Learning Activities based on your own personal skill set.
+Our skills assessment engine (which is backed by some AI) will get better and better at recommending you Learning Activities based on your own personal skill set.
 Gone are the days where you have to figure out what you know and don’t know on your own — instead, our engine figures out your strong and weak points, and tailors training to fill in your knowledge gaps.
 (But more on that in future posts – be on the lookout!)

 So we’ve kept the most important features that everyone loves, but you’ll notice that we added in a few new features for an overall better experience.

 The recommended time we display (shown by the green checkmark in the image above) is there to help give you an indication of how much time you should spend on a question.